Measuring Learning Effectiveness

 “Over the years, I’ve started to care less and less about completions.
 You know, if they’re dropping off right away, I think that’s a very different problem.
 But if they’re getting 80%, through the content, and they’re not finishing the last few things, often, what I find is … they want to start applying it.”

 As the “training provider,” you are also under pressure to evaluate the impact of training on YOUR business.
-As a Customer Education professional, when your boss asks, “is the training working?” you want to be able to determine:
+For a Customer Education professional, when your boss asks, “is the training working?” you want to be able to determine:

 As Christy H puts it,